 It’s not uncommon for kids to injure their teeth.
 Sports injuries, falls and accidents can all cause:

 - Toothaches usually are caused by an untreated cavity, an injury or problems from previous dental work.
 If you suddenly develop a toothache, make a dental appointment as soon as possible.
 If you’re in significant pain, swab the area with clove oil, apply cold compresses and take over-the-counter pain relievers.

 - Knocked-out tooth.
-Carefully rinse tooth but do not remove any attached tissue.
-Place tooth in a cup of milk and go immediately to your emergency dentist in Brooklyn.
+Carefully rinse the tooth but do not remove any attached tissue.
+Place the tooth in a cup of milk and go immediately to your emergency dentist in Brooklyn.